Tokyo Goannas

-The Tokyo Goannas Football Club is an Australian sport team that was formed in 1991 in Japan.
-The club is a non-profit organization created for the purpose of advancing Australian Football and Australian sporting culture in Japan.
+The Tokyo Goannas Football Club is an Australian rules football team that was created in 1991 in Tokyo, Japan.

+The club is a non-profit organization created to advance Australian Football and Australian sporting culture in Japan.
 It has won the Japan AFL (JAFL) championship trophy ten times.
 The club participates in the JAFL along with other teams in Tokyo, Nagoya, and Osaka.

 The club's membership base includes expatriate residents, foreign nationals, and supporters.
 Past members have come from the United States, England, Ireland, and many local areas of Japan.
 The Goannas hold several events throughout the year, including a black-tie ball held at the Australian Embassy.

+The club combines with other Japanese nationals to compete in the Asian Australian Football Championships which it has competed in since 2005 as the Japan Goannas.
+As the Japan Goannas it won the Men's Div 3 Champions in 2019.